-Author Lorenzo Sierra releases a new book titled ‘Fight like Hell’
+Author, former legislator Lorenzo Sierra on new book titled, ‘Fight like Hell’

 More from this show

-Former Arizona legislator Lorenzo Sierra shares his deeply personal journey in his new memoir “Fight Like Hell,” released on Oct.
-14. The book recounts his near-fatal battle with COVID-19 and his wife Rhonda’s fight against late-stage breast cancer, reflecting on their resilience, devotion, and public service through unimaginable challenges.
+Former Arizona legislator Lorenzo Sierra shared his deeply personal journey in a new memoir titled, “Fight Like Hell,” released on October 14, 2025.
+The book recounts his near-fatal battle with COVID-19 and his wife Rhonda’s fight against late-stage breast cancer, reflecting on their resilience, devotion and public service through unimaginable challenges.

-After days of not feeling well, Sierra was advised to go to the ER where he was put on a ventilator.
-Sierra was expected to be on a ventilator for weeks, and in the ICU for months; however, after taking high doses of convalescent plasma, things turned around and he was able to go without a ventilator after just four days.
+After a few days of not feeling well, Sierra was advised to go to the ER, where he was put on a ventilator.
+Sierra was expected to be on a ventilator for weeks and in the ICU for months; however, after taking high doses of convalescent plasma, things turned around for him, and he was able to go without a ventilator after just four days.

-According to Sierra, it is not just the power of science that helped him to overcome him battle with COVID-19.
+According to Sierra, it is not just the power of science that helped him to overcome his battle with COVID-19.

-“When I’m doing a speaking engagement, I say ‘I come before you, a man reborn of science and prayer,'” Sierra said.
-“I had world class medical professionals who were taking care of me at John Hopkins hospital, and I literally had prayer throughout the world.”
+“When I’m doing a speaking engagement, I say ‘I come before you a man reborn of science and prayer,'” Sierra said.
+“I had world-class medical professionals who were taking care of me at Johns Hopkins Hospital, and I literally had prayer throughout the world.”

-The inspiration for the title “Fight Like Hell,” comes from Rhonda.
-Before Sierra was put on a ventilator, he only had a moment to call his wife, and talk about the situation at hand.
+The inspiration for the title, “Fight Like Hell,” comes from his wife, Rhonda.
+Before Sierra was put on a ventilator, he only had a moment to call his wife and talk about the situation at hand.

 For Sierra, every day is a gift as he remembers what he’s overcome, but it’s difficult to think about how many others did not have as fortunate of an ending.
-People have gone to Sierra with their own anecdotes of overcoming COVID-19 and stories of loved ones they’ve lost due to the illness.
+People have talked with Sierra about their own anecdotes of overcoming COVID-19 and stories of loved ones they’ve lost due to the illness.

 “I’m happy that they’re telling me this, that I was inspiring to them, but at the same time, having to deal with the guilt that I’m here and your loved one isn’t,” Sierra said.